Skip to content

 “If I happen to lose in November it won’t be because of Ukraine,” Rep. Bacon told the Kyiv Independent.
 “I think I would be in a worse spot if I didn’t support Ukraine.”

-In Cleveland, Ohio, one of the largest Ukrainian communities in the country, Congresswoman Marcy Kaptur, the Democratic co-chair of the bipartisan Ukraine Caucus, has faced growing support from the Republican opposition who’ve challenged her in previous races.
+In northern Ohio, one of the largest Ukrainian communities in the country, Congresswoman Marcy Kaptur, the Democratic co-chair of the bipartisan Ukraine Caucus, has faced growing support from the Republican opposition who’ve challenged her in previous races.

 Kaptur, who recently led a bipartisan letter calling for the Biden administration to lift its restrictions on Kyiv’s use of American weapons to strike inside Russia, won her last race by 13% but used to be re-elected more handily with a margin near 30%.

-Knowing that the economy is the number one driver on most voters’ minds, the reliable advocate for Ukraine hopes that the number of veterans in Ohio who know the realities of war abroad and aid workers who’ve helped Ukrainians in Cleveland will show up on election day with foreign policy in mind.
+Knowing that the economy is the number one driver on most voters’ minds, the reliable advocate for Ukraine hopes that the number of veterans in Ohio who know the realities of war abroad and aid workers who’ve helped Ukrainians in Ohio will show up on election day with foreign policy in mind.

 US Representative Marcy Kaptur (D-OH) speaks with Ukrainian refugees